 There are steps you can take to keep your heart and blood vessels healthy and in working order.
-Blood vessels need to flexible and clear to keep blood flowing freely throughout your body.
+Blood vessels need to be flexible and clear to keep blood flowing freely throughout your body.
 Some risk factors, like your family history and age, can't be changed.
 Fortunately, there are many risk factors you can change.
 The more risk factors you change, the more you can reduce your chances of developing hypertension and the problems that come with it.

 These will help you lower your chances of hypertension: